avicodelo/avicodelo/README.md

-# Nice to meet you, Iḿ Aitor 👋
+# Nice to meet you, I'm Aitor 👋

 ## About me